Digital and Business Skills

 All about the course

-During the first year of your programme, you’ll develop an understanding of the core principles that underpin Business Management with Sport as an area of academic study.
-As the course progresses, you’ll have the opportunity to specialise through optional modules, undertake a year-long work placement and prepare yourself for the world of work through our Professional Development module.
+During the first year of your programme, you’ll develop an understanding of the core principles that underpin the sport business industry as an area of academic study.
+As the course progresses, you’ll have the opportunity to specialise through optional modules, undertake a year-long work placement and prepare yourself for the world of work in the sports industry through our Professional Development module.

-Under the supervision of our academics and support staff at the Centre for Sports Business, you will gain the knowledge and learn the skills that will not only make you an attribute to the sports industry, but allow you to enter high-level employment across a variety of sectors.
+Under the supervision of our industry facing academics and support staff, you will gain the knowledge and learn the skills that will not only make you an attribute to the global sports industry, but allow you to enter high-level employment across a variety of sports related sectors.

 "This programme brings together the exciting and ever-evolving sport industry with a clear emphasis on the fundamental principles of business and management and how this is delivered within the sector.
 There is an emphasis on the sporting business environment and entrepreneurship - key principles that are relevant within the global industry.
 The practical nature of the programme allows students to enhance their employability skills and gain a deeper understanding of the expectations of sporting employers from global professional sports clubs to governing bodies."
 Nicola McCullough, Programme Lead